ianmuge/terraform-provision-gcp-vpc/README.md

 ```
 # Setup
 ## Initialization
+Initialize the terraform environment
 ```
 terraform init
 ```
 ## Plan Execution
+Run the plan
 ```
 terraform plan
 ```
 ## Apply
+Apply and wait for the completion of the setup
 ```
 terraform apply -auto-approve
 ```